GJZwiers/One-Zero-Code/programming.md

     print("One more time!")
     i++
 ```
 Note that in programing we start counting from `0`.
-Also, `i` is the conventional name for an **iteration variable** as used in loops, and `i++` means _go to the nexst iteration_ by incrementing `i` by one.
+Also, `i` is the conventional name for an **iteration variable** as used in loops, and `i++` means _go to the next iteration_ by incrementing `i` by one.
 The program will print the text and increase `i` while it is smaller than `20`.
 Starting at `0` and ending at `19` that means twenty times in total.

 We can put all sorts of conditions after the `while` keyword.
 One issue this can lead to is the creation of a loop that never stops because of a mistake made in the loop logic.
 When this occurs a program will likely freeze and crash.
-Let's look at code sample of an infinite loop, which also introduces a new data type: `booleans`, values that can be either `true` or `false:
+Let's look at code sample of an infinite loop, which also introduces a new data type: `booleans`, values that can be either `true` or `false`:

 ```python
 on = true
 while on:
     print("Looping..")
 ```
 The code shows a variable `on` set to the value `true`.
 As long as this holds, the `while` loop will print text.
-However, there is nothing that sets on to `false` anywhere, meaning this loop will keep printing endlessly.
+However, there is nothing that sets `on` to `false` anywhere, meaning this loop will keep printing endlessly.
 Keep this phenomenon in mind when using `while`.

 Aside from while loops there are `for` loops.
 Now here languages diverge somewhat in terms of style and syntax.
 First, let's look at the `for` loop in JavaScript, which in fact does the same as the Python `while` loop we made three paragraphs ago.
 Note that in the sample that follows `console.log` is the JavaScript equivalent of Python's `print` and `let` is a JavaScript keyword to declare a variable.
 ```javascript